 About the Certificate

 The Berkeley Charter of Professional Accountancy (BCPA) is a unique program that provides comprehensive accounting coursework with professional networking events.
-In just two summers, students can complete all of the coursework needed to satisfy the 30 accounting units for CPA licensure.
+In just two summers, students can complete all of the coursework needed to satisfy the 30 accounting subjects units for CPA licensure in California.
 Students can earn the BCPA certificate by completing four courses (14-16 units) in one summer.

 Classes are taught by full-time faculty from the Haas School of Business.
 Class lectures are held on weekday evenings (starting at 6:00pm) on the Berkeley Campus at the Haas School of Business.
 The program includes office visits to top international accounting firms, networking events with recruiters and professionals, and support throughout the recruiting process.
 BCPA alums have secured internship and full-time positions at Deloitte, EY, KPMG, PwC, and other national firms in the areas of auditing, taxation, and consulting.